-- Students will describe how climate change is affecting sea ice, vegetation, and glaciers in the Arctic region. - Students will explain how changes in the Arctic climate can produce global impacts, and will provide three examples of such impacts. - Students will explain how a given impact resulting from climate change may be considered "positive" as well as "negative," and will provide at least one example of each.
+- Students will be able to describe how climate change is affecting sea ice, vegetation, and glaciers in the Arctic region. - Students will be able to explain how changes in the Arctic climate can produce global impacts, and will be able to provide three examples of such impacts. - Students will be able to explain how a given impact resulting from climate change may be considered "positive" as well as "negative", and will be able to provide at least one example of each.